V4Fire/Client/src/components/super/i-input/README.md

 ] .
 ```

-Supported validators are placed within the static `validators` property.
+Supported validators are placed in the `validators` static property.
-This property is an object: the keys represent validator names; the values are specified as functions that take validation parameters and
+This property is a dictionary: the keys represent the names of the validators, and the values are functions that accept
-return the `ValidatorResult` structure.
+validation parameters and must return a `ValidatorResult` type.
 Any validator can return a promise.

-The `iInput` class provides out of the box only one validator: `required`, which checks that a component must be filled.
+The `iInput` class provides only one validator out of the box: `required`, which checks that the component must be filled.
-You free to add new validator to your component.
+You can add a new validator to your component.

 ```typescript
 import iInput, { component } from 'components/super/i-input/i-input';